Avatar

 ltyan@seas.upenn.edu

-I am a third-year Ph.D. student in the Department of Computer and Information Science at the University of Pennsylvania, working under the guidance of Prof. Andrew Head.
+I am a fourth-year Ph.D. student in Computer and Information Science at the University of Pennsylvania, advised by Prof. Andrew Head.

 Publications